 The Reserve Bank of Australia has confirmed a ban on card payment surcharges for consumer eftpos, Mastercard and Visa transactions.
 From that date, surcharging is illegal.
 Square's 1.6% fee becomes a direct operating expense you absorb.
 If you have been offsetting Square's fees through surcharging, your effective POS cost just increased to 1.6% of all card revenue with no way to pass it on.

 Before October 2026, review your options.
-If your venue processes $15,000/week in card revenue and you currently surcharge, you are about to absorb $12,480 per year in new operating costs.
+If your venue processes $15,000/week in card revenue and you currently surcharge, you are about to absorb thousands of dollars per year in new operating costs.
 Switching to a zero-commission POS before October 2026 eliminates this problem entirely.

 What zero-commission actually means.

 At $10,000 per week in card revenue, the maths look like this: Square costs $8,320 per year.
-A zero-commission POS typically costs $99–$189 per month depending on provider and plan (both Foodhub and Lightspeed are quote-based in Australia — contact them or use MarginCompare to get exact pricing).
+A zero-commission POS typically costs $99 to $189 per month depending on provider and plan (both Foodhub and Lightspeed are quote-based in Australia, contact them or use MarginCompare to get exact pricing).
 At the lower end of $99/month that is $1,188 per year.
-Annual saving at $10k/week: $7,132 — simply from changing your POS.
+Annual saving at $10k/week: $7,132, simply from changing your POS.

 The setup cost and switching effort is real.
 Moving POS systems takes a few days of setup, staff training and menu migration.
 But at $6,520 per year, that effort pays for itself in under 6 weeks of fee savings.